 The Group's overall sensitivity to interest rate movements is, in part, dependent on the underlying profitability of the Group.
-If the Group delivers profits at the level achieved in the year ended 30 June 2023, then based on 30 June 2023 year end borrowing of \$5.0m a plus or minus 2% movement in interest rates (+/- \$100,000) would not cause a material change in underlying profitability of the Group.
+If the Group delivers profits at the level achieved in the year ended 30 June 2024, then based on 30 June 2024 year end borrowing of \$5.0m a plus or minus 2% movement in interest rates (+/- \$100,000) would not cause a material change in underlying profitability of the Group.

 The Group has adopted a policy of predominantly borrowing in Australian dollars with Australian banks and/or other financial institutions as it builds its offshore businesses.
 The Group does have an overdraft in its 100% subsidiary Compumedics Germany GmbH.
 The facility limit is EUR350k.
-The Group also has a further German government loan in this subsidiary with a limit of EUR500k.
+The Group also has a further German government loan in this subsidiary with a current fully drawn limit of EUR125k.